romgenie/tic-tak-toe-2/docs/benchmarks.md

 - All pipelines are pure Python with vectorized components where applicable.
 - CSV order is deterministic, which can add minimal sorting cost but is essential for reproducibility.

+## CI artifacts

+Automated runs publish raw `pytest-benchmark` JSON and a small summary tied to:

+- Git commit
+- OS/arch and Python version
+- NumPy version
+- Environment lock identifiers (hash of requirements-lock.txt and/or conda-lock)

+See the CI job artifacts for the current branch.
+The JSON can be downloaded and compared using `pytest-benchmark compare`.